Timelapse

 Each click on a yellow triangle rotates the tri-colored circles; the object is to orient them so that they all have a red sector facing inwards, matching the central red button on the hexagon.
 Here's one solution (the order of clicks is unimportant):

 Save your game at this point as an arcade-style sequence is coming up.
 Click on the central red hexagon button and back out.
 When the robot appears, shoot him in the chest (ow!) a few times to drive him back into the stasis tube.
 While he's in there, quickly fire on the dark circle above the light panel in the tube to activate the stasis field and trap the Guardian.
+If you fail, an endgame sequence plays in which the Guardian traps you in the Timelapse portals.
+Three pages of a future newspaper in the year 2058 are shown:

-Move R L F L F5 R F and open the gene pod receptacle.
+Otherwise, move R L F L F5 R F and open the gene pod receptacle.
 Press Ctrl-G to bring up your gene pod inventory, and click on any of the pods to transfer all three to the receptacle.
 Pick up the receptacle and move B L F7 to the transmission panel.
 Click on the central bent-square symbol and put the gene pods you're carrying into the depression formed in the panel.

-You now have two minutes to leave Atlantis through its time portal, or you can wait it out for the same endgame sequence.
-To reach the time portal, move B L2 F6 R F7 and watch the Professor's Steve Martin impression (boy, he's really scared, isn't he?).
-If you try to transfer back to Easter Island, the time portal melts and you get the same endgame sequence.
+You now have two minutes to leave Atlantis through its time portal.
+To reach it, move B L2 F6 R F7 and watch the Professor's reaction (boy, he's really scared, isn't he?).
+The second endgame sequence then plays, in which you and the submerged Atlantis outpost blast off from Earth and travel to the Atlantean homeworld:

 Table of Contents